travelperk/devops-assessment/README.md

 # DevOps Assessment Homework

 This is TravelPerk's assessment homework for DevOps candidates.
-Please read this document thoroughly and don't hesitate to contact us if you have any doubt.
+Please read this document thoroughly and don't hesitate to contact us to devops@travelperk.com if you have any doubt.

 ## Prepare the assessment